Blood on the Saddle: History

-In 1994, bassist John Stephenson and drummer Dave Frappier rejoined the band and they spent reveal months touring in Europe.
+In 1994, bassist John Stephenson and drummer Dave Frappier rejoined the band and they spent several months touring in Europe.
 An EP of songs was recorded in Los Angeles and released as 4 Song 7 EP followed by the songs on the Some Songs various artists compilation, both released on the Kill Rock Stars label.
 In August 1994, while in Europe, they recorded in Amsterdam what was to be their fifth album titled New Blood with the EP songs added.
 In 1995, this was released and distributed in Europe by Last Call Records along with a release by Rebel Records in Germany.
 The line-up then toured Europe again in late 1994 and 1995.

 In 1997, bassist Ed Marshall joined the band and they contributed four songs to the German label One Million Dollar Records compilation album entitled It Came From the Barn.
 Jose Levato (Top Jimmy and the Rhythm Pigs) played bass live for the remainder of 1998 and 1999.

 In 1999, an album Flesh & Blood was recorded by the line-up of Greg Davis, Dave Frappier and Ed Marshall; released in 2001 on CD and vinyl by One Million Dollar Records out of Germany.
 In 2001 and 2002, Blood on the Saddle toured Europe again with new bassist/vocalist Kevin Keller.
 In 2002, original vocalist Annette Zilinskas did several shows with the band in the U.S. In 2005, the band recorded tracks for a currently unreleased album Blood Alcohol, with a planned digital release in 2020.

 In 2006, original vocalist Zilinskas did more shows with the band in the U.S.

 In 2007 bassist Al Garcia joined the band and in 2008 they toured the West Coast to Canada and back and in 2008 they recorded an album The Mud, the Blood and the Beer, but it was unreleased at the time.
 In 2009, there was no band activity.
 In 2010, Davis re-constituted the band with bassist/vocalist Robby Tavares and drummer Eddie Rojas.

 In 2012, new drummer Keith Comey joined the band and, in 2013, they recorded their ninth album, True Blood, in Oceanside California with Thomas Yearsley (the Paladins) producing.
 It was officially released on all digital platforms in 2019.
 In 2018, the band was re-constituted with former drummer David Frappier and former bassist John Stephenson.
 Bassist Ceaser Viscarra then returned in 2019 to be followed by bassist Al Garcia at present.